King's Counsel: Saskatchewan

 The Lieutenant Governor-in-Council (i.e., the provincial Cabinet) appoints lawyers as King's Counsel.
 To be eligible for appointment, a lawyer must reside in Saskatchewan and must have been called to the bar of any province or territory of Canada or the United Kingdom, for a period of at least 10 years.
 Appointments are based on recommendations from a selection committee consisting of Saskatchewan's Justice Minister and Attorney General, the Chief Justice of the Court of Appeal for Saskatchewan or the Chief Justice of the Court of Queen's Bench (on an alternating basis), and the past presidents of the Saskatchewan branch of the Canadian Bar Association and the Law Society of Saskatchewan.
 In December 2023, the Government appointed fourteen lawyers as King's Counsel, with an additional four in early 2024.

 New Zealand

-In 2006, the title was renamed Senior Counsel, with the final appointments of Queen's Counsel occurring in 2007, after which the Lawyers and Conveyancers Act (which made the change) came into force.
+In 2006, the title was renamed Senior Counsel, with the final appointments of Queen's Counsel occurring in 2007, after which the Lawyers and Conveyancers Act 2006 (which made the change) came into force.
 However, the 2008 general election resulted in a change of government.
 In June 2009, Attorney-General Hon Christopher Finlayson announced that the title of Queen's Counsel would be reinstated, and a bill to implement the restoration was introduced into Parliament in March 2010.
-The bill passed committee stage in November 2012, was passed in a third reading and received the Royal Assent on 19 November 2012.
+The bill passed committee stage in November 2012, was passed in a third reading and the Lawyers and Conveyancers Amendment Act 2012 received the royal assent on 19 November 2012.
 In December 2012, Finlayson was one of the first appointments under the reinstated regime.